 Mr Weaver felt that Morton’s neuroma patients in the UK should have access to the alternative treatment of cryosurgery which is effective and safe.
 To this end, he completed his cryosurgical training in the U.S with one of the world’s most experienced cryosurgery trainers.
 On his return to the UK, Mr Weaver has continued to work with American colleagues to develop and refine the technique further.

-Since introducing Podiatric cryosurgery into the UK in 2008, Mr Weaver has now completed over 1000 cryosurgery treatments for both Morton’s Neuroma and Plantar Fasciitis and is pleased to have been able to help so many people with their pain.
+Since introducing Podiatric cryosurgery into the UK in 2008, Mr Weaver has now completed thousands of cryosurgery treatments for both Morton’s Neuroma and Plantar Fasciitis and is pleased to have been able to help so many people with their pain.

-With nearly five years of Morton’s Neuroma cryosurgery behind us, we are now the most experienced Podiatric cryosurgery clinic outside of North America.
+With nearly ten years of Morton’s Neuroma cryosurgery behind us, we are now the most experienced Podiatric cryosurgery clinic outside of North America.